viet91/Pancakeswap-sniping-bot-demo/README.md

 # Pancakeswap-sniping-bot-demo

-<H2>People, please note that my only telegram account is named Aviddot (@aviddot), and its an useraccount, please be aware of scammers!</H2>

 Pancakeswap sniping bot demo to snipe during IDO's.
 With advanced option and a GUI.

-If you have any questions or inquiries, or want the full version of this bot, you can contact me via telegram: <b>aviddot</b>

 <H2>Please also check the pdf guide I have added.</H2>